danmayer/danmayer.github.com/_posts/2014-12-18-improving-tourist-profits.md

 1. Have at least a basic website
 2. Ensure correct location information on your establishments on mapping sites
 3. Ensure correct additional information and photos of your establishments pages
-4. For lodging that includes a restaurant ensure both hotel and food listings
+4. For lodging that includes <!--more--> a restaurant ensure both hotel and food listings
 5. For lodging, include an option to pay with credit card

 Let's dive a bit more into the details of the list.